Introduction

 Yeoh model

-The Yeoh hyperelastic constitutive model.1
+The Yeoh hyperelastic solid constitutive model.1

 Parameters